devyhan/xcode-mcp/README.md

 }
 ```

-#### 9. run-on-device (NEW)
+#### 9. run-on-device (IMPROVED)

 Builds, installs, and runs an app on a physical iOS device.
-Supports device name (including Korean names) or UUID for device selection, environment variables, and log streaming.
+Supports device name (including Korean names) or UUID for device selection, environment variables, and log streaming. **Now supports both Xcode and CoreDevice (devicectl) identifiers properly**.

 **Parameters**:
 - `projectPath` (required): Path to the Xcode project (.xcodeproj) or workspace (.xcworkspace)